“If you set me up, I will find you and I will burn that building to the ground around you.”

 The Scoop: 2007 R, directed by Xavier Gens and starring Timothy Olyphant, Dougray Scott and Olga Kurylenko

 Summary Capsule: Assassin, betrayed.
 Girl, hot.
 Enemies, everywhere.
 Plot, convoluted.
 Me, bored.

-Justin’s Rating: Why always two pistols?
-If that was so effective, wouldn’t the army have all their guys running around with guns akimbo?
+Justin’s rating: Why always two pistols?
+If that was so effective, wouldn’t every army have all their guys running around with guns akimbo?

 It takes one bad hit to make things go all screwy for 47, as an assassinated target apparently comes back to life, his employer goes silent, and both Interpol and the Russian secret service are out to give him a headache.
 Thus begins yet another James Bond/Jason Bourne clone, where slightly-less-competent cannon fodder are dispatched as our invincible and dexterous hero runs and guns his way to the truth.

 Except the truth is plain muddled.
 Remember all those questions from the first paragraph, the ones that promised to set this movie apart from the hitman pack?
 Those are never addressed, and even when it sort of appears as though the same organization that raised him is trying to kill him (that’s not even a spoiler, all these films have that “twist” these days), he doesn’t even take the fight to them.
 When he gets a shrill female companion who fulfills the role of being occasionally naked and showing off our guy’s manliness by towing her around everywhere, he never goes into any detail as to his backstory with her, as I expected.
 In fact, their relationship raises even more (unanswered) questions, as he continually resists her sexuality as though he *couldn’t* instead of didn’t want to.